- Help Center

 1. Remove the panels from the machine.

-2. Identify the coffee boiler heating element legs and remove the power supply connections.
+2. Start with the machine off and unplugged, then identify the brew boiler heating element legs and remove the power supply connections.

 4. A significantly higher resistance value or an O.L. reading indicates a damaged element that will need to be replaced.
 (It's rare for heating elements to test at a lower resistance value.)

 NOTE: While rare, it is possible for a heating element to test at a normal resistance value and still be defective.
-If you've eliminated all other possibilities, proceed with replacing the heating element.
+If you've eliminated all other possibilities, proceed with the following test: